GhostCodes/jade/README.md

 This theme is currently under (heavy) development.
 So it changes, stuff gets added etc. The master branch usually has a version that is at least usable.

 ![Jade Preview v0.4.1 - Home](http://img.photobucket.com/albums/v385/hxkclan/github/Screenshotfrom2014-12-31001835.png)
+Shows the homepage as it currently looks.

 ![Jade Preview v0.4.1 - Author part within post](http://img.photobucket.com/albums/v385/hxkclan/github/Screenshotfrom2014-12-31002026.png)

+When you open a post and scroll to the bottom, you see what's shown above.

 #Use
 - Download the package